-If your son or daughter is considering joining a fraternity or sorority, or is already involved in Greek Life, you may have some questions.
-There are many misconceptions about Greek Life which you may be aware of.
+If your child is considering joining a fraternity or sorority, or is already involved in Fraternity and Sorority Life, you may have some questions.
+There are many misconceptions about Fraternity and Sorority Life which you may be aware of.
 We will attempt to answer some of those questions here:

-Will my son/daughter's grades suffer when joining a Greek Organization?
+Will my child's grades suffer when joining a Greek Organization?

 Is there a cost associated with fraternities and sororities?

 Greek Organizations are generally self-supported.
 Members pay dues that go towards chapter and national fees, social events, and other miscellaneous costs.
 Every organization sets the price of their own dues each semester.
 Encourage your son/daughter to ask questions and take their financial situation into consideration when choosing which organization to join.

 Every student has a different level of involvement in their organization.
 While there are always a handful of mandatory events each semester, your son or daughter can generally decide how much time they would like to commit to their fraternity or sorority.